Team Info & Contact

 Beyond her administrative leadership, Ms. Scott-Lubin oversees the FLP Achieve Program, a statewide initiative aimed at improving access to higher education for underserved communities.
 She has also contributed to the development of digital faculty performance tools and streamlined academic processes.
 With a background in corporate leadership at IBM and a strong commitment to equity, she advocates for underrepresented students' success and serves as a board member of Prime Time Palm Beach County, furthering her mission to create inclusive educational opportunities.

-Executive Director, Student Achievement
+Interim Executive Director, Student Achievement

 Dr. Joe Holcombe